 Martin Ara, Nick Burr, Jesus Guajardo, Ed Guck, Greg Hirschey, Sandra (Silbernagel) Lagnese, Tanner Neyens, Luke Potts, Zoe Potts, Jason Richter, Tanya Robison, Tommy Robison, Steven Sundberg and Tyler Van Watermulen

-Rosary Group Invitation
+Rosary Group Invitation POSTPONED FOR NOW

 Please join us for the rosary the first and third Wednesday of every month at 8:00 am in St. Henry’s Church basement.